Documentation Index

 Delete a Key

-Remove a key from your account:
+Remove a key from your account:- Click the … menu on a key

 - Select Delete